DappDevs/presentations/content/about-ethereum.md

 ???

-We focus specifically on Ethereum as we believe this project has the greatest chance of success in the long term.
+Our primary reason we believe Ethereum is the best framework to develop with is that it has the greatest chance of success in the long term.

 It has the most developer talent, the most active, interesting projects,